qiuyue1993/Notes/VQA/Code_analysis/CLEVR-Dataset-Generation.md

 - One or more **parameters**, values for each parameters of choosed template
 - One or more **text templates**, natural-language representation of the question
 - A **program template**, consisting of a sequence of node, each node may expand to multiple functions
+- Zero or more **constraints**, restricting the allowed values of the parameters

 **metadata.json**
 - defines the simple functional programming language used to construct programs and program templates.